awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-event-reference-insight-details.md

 ## Example `insightDetails` block<a name="event-reference-insight-details-example"></a>

 The following is an example of an Insights event `insightDetails` block for an Insights event that occurred when the Application Auto Scaling API `CompleteLifecycleAction` was called an unusual number of times\.
-For an example of a full Insights event, see [CloudTrail Log Event Reference](cloudtrail-event-reference.md)\.
+For an example of a full Insights event, see [CloudTrail log event reference](cloudtrail-event-reference.md)\.

 This example is from a starting Insights event, indicated by `"state": "Start"`\.
 The top user identities that called the APIs associated with the Insights event, `CodeDeployRole1`, `CodeDeployRole2`, and `CodeDeployRole3`, are shown in the `attributions` block, along with their average API call rates for this Insights event, and the baseline for the `CodeDeployRole1` role\.
 The `attributions` block also shows that the user agent is `codedeploy.amazonaws.com`, meaning the top user identities used the AWS CodeDeploy console to run the API calls\.